CMSgov/bcda-static-site/src/_pages/v3/partially-adjudicated-claims-data-v3.md

   {%- include new-tag.html -%}
 </div>

 All EOBs contain the <a href="https://hl7.org/fhir/R4/explanationofbenefit-definitions.html#ExplanationOfBenefit.outcome" target="_blank" rel="noopener noreferrer">ExplanationOfBenefit.outcome</a> element which will indicate if the claim is still processing.
-If you wish to include only EOBs that have been fully processed and paid in your job requests, see our guidance on <a href="{{ '/v3/filter-claims-data-v3.html#the-typefilter-parameter' | relative_url }}">filtering claims by final action status using _typeFilter</a>.
+If you wish to include only EOBs that have been fully processed and paid in your job requests, see our guidance on <a href="{{ '/v3/filter-claims-data-v3.html#the-typefilter-parameter' | relative_url }}">filtering claims by `ExplanationOfBenefit.outcome` using _typeFilter</a>.

 #### De-duplicating claims and identifying duplicates